FRESNO, Calif. (KFSN) -- Leaders of the Chukchansi tribe said they're optimistic their vacant resort and casino will reopen by Labor Day weekend.

 "They've been contacting the former employees and finding out who is actually even willing to come back to work, by contacting the people that were already working there it will cut down on the training time," said Reggie Lewis.

 Madera County Supervisor Tom Wheeler said because of the layoffs many former employees lost their homes, cars, and had to relocate out of the county.
 He said county leaders are hoping for a quick resolution, but he adds, a September reopening may be unrealistic.
-Wheeler said the tribe still needs state and federal approval to reopen the establishment. null
+Wheeler said the tribe still needs state and federal approval to reopen the establishment.

 Tribe optimistic about Chukchansi casino reopening Labor Day weekend